You are currently viewing Binance US SEC Filing: US Not Helping With Inquiry

 Concerns were also expressed by the SEC over Binance.
 US usage of Ceffu, wallet custody software made available by Binance Holdings Ltd., on a worldwide scale The SEC stated that BAM’s claims on Ceffu and Binance’s participation in the wallet and client fund management were contradictory.

 According to the SEC, BAM first identified Ceffu as its provider of wallet custody software and services before identifying Binance.
-According to the authorities, the use of Ceffu by the cryptocurrency exchange breaches an earlier agreement intended to stop money from being sent outside.
+The authorities claim the cryptocurrency exchange breaches an earlier agreement by using Ceffu to transfer money outside.

 The SEC’s most recent allegations against Binance.US come at a time when the exchange is experiencing a crisis of its own.
 The CEO of Binance.US, Brian Shorder, joined the lengthy line of senior Binance executives who have left the company this year.
 The chief legal officer and the chief risk officer of the exchange both left the company shortly after.